StevenXuf/Spectral_properties_of_kernels_of_CNN-GPs/README.md

 ```
 to get averge accuracy on a specific training batch.

 Likewise, we also define another function named `model_acc()` to measure the influence of kernel sizes on classifcation accuracy in `Exp5_acc_of_kernel_sizes.ipynb`.
-See the file for details.
+See the file for more details.